-Comprehensive Student Service Fee: Students enrolled full or part-time, day or evening, will be assessed a Comprehensive Student Service Fee of \$17 per credit in each semester of attendance.
+Comprehensive Student Service Fee: Students enrolled full or part-time, day or evening, will be assessed a Comprehensive Student Service Fee of \$20 per credit in each semester of attendance.
 The fee is administered in part by the Student Senate within administrative guidelines.
 This fee covers college-sponsored activities.

 Academic Instruction Fee: A fee will be charged for laboratory/clinic/practicum/field experience or other similar experiences.
 This fee will be calculated by subtracting the number of lecture hours from the number of credit hours and multiplying the remainder by \$110 for each course.
-This fee will be added to the normal tuition charge for that course.
-This fee will be charged to all students with no exceptions.
-No other academic instruction fees are permitted without the written authorization of the Chancellor of the Community College System of New Hampshire.